 “It always seems impossible, until it’s done.” – Nelson Mandela

-The First Deer Rifle Will Be the Second Rifle
+The First Centerfire Rifle Will Be the Second Rifle

 As deer seasons are opening across the nation, as birthdays approach, or Christmas approaches I am frequently asked 2 questions, “What Hunting rifle should I get my teen?” or its kin “If I could only own one rifle what should it be?”
 I have already addressed the value of the .22 LR and it truly should be everyones first rifle which can be used for hunting rodent, pests, and many varments but is not suitable or legal for hunting prey or big game animals.
 This post is what first true hunting rifle which is one that shoots centerfire ammo

 Background on My Interests